-- Your baby's sucking pattern will change throughout his feed. - Your baby will suck quickly at the beginning of his feed to get your milk to flow.
-He will then have big, deep sucks and you will hear him swallow this is easier to hear from day 3.
-At the end of his feed, he may have short shallow sucks.
-It is important not to take him off your breast at this time this is when he is getting the fat-rich milk that is full of the calories he needs. - Generally, you'll find that your baby comes off your breast himself when he has had enough.
+- Your baby's sucking pattern will change throughout their feed. - Your baby will suck quickly at the beginning of their feed to get your milk to flow.
+They will then have big, deep sucks and you will hear them swallow this is easier to hear from day 3.
+At the end of their feed, they may have short, shallow sucks.
+It is important not to take them off your breast at this time this is when they are getting the fat-rich milk that is full of the calories they need. - Generally, you'll find that your baby comes off your breast themselves when they have had enough.
 Babies can also fall asleep with the breast in their mouth.
-He can easily be eased off if you need to get up and move. - The amount of wet and dirty nappies will be right for his age see 'What's in a nappy?' on pages 46-47. - Your breasts will start to feel heavier before a feed than after. - Your baby will gain weight, although in the early weeks this can vary from baby to baby.
+They can easily be eased off if you need to get up and move. - The amount of wet and dirty nappies will be right for their age see 'What's in a nappy?' on page 38. - Your breasts will start to feel heavier before a feed than after. - Your baby will gain weight, although in the early weeks this can vary from baby to baby.

-Ask us about... your baby's weight gain.
+Ask us about your baby's weight gain

 Slow weight gain can be normal.
 However, for some babies it can be a sign that they are not getting enough.
-If you're in any way concerned, talk to one of us about this.
+If you're in any way concerned, talk to your health visitor or family nurse about this.